SilasReinagel/silasreinagel.github.io/static/delivering/X_A1_story_core_competencies.md

 Make absolutely sure that you have the key required competencies covered at the start of a project, or as close to the start as possible.

-A weakness in one core area can negate a TON of progress and quality in any other areas.
+A weakness in one core area can negate a TON of progress and quality in all other areas.